Soesah/code-challenge-angular-1/README.md

 # FedExSignup Code Challenge By Carl Giesberts

 - I chose to do my own css.
 I had some lying around.
-- I used the angular CLI to generate components .
+- I used the angular CLI to generate components.
 It's a lot of code and a lot of files, but such is Angular.
 - I prefer splitting things into smaller components.
-Large template annoy me.
+Large templates annoy me.
 Readability is first on my list of decent code.
+- I created a seperate module, a service for the request, and a component for the form warnings.
+This is better for seperation of concerns.
 - The validations have 1 weird thing.
 The validator is called `minLength` but writes a `minlength` (all lower) key into the `errors` object.
+- Tried using `Validators.email`, wasn't impressed.
+Used a regular expression with a bit more meaningful validation.

 ## Development server